steam/presentations/oss-by-default/open-source-by-default.md

 ^ Github Issues

-^ We use github issues to discuss the project with non-ello github users.
+^ talk with non-ello folks about the project

+^ trello - roadmap

-^ Internally we use trello and pivotal tracker for our roadmap and project story planning.
+^ pivotal tracker - story plannings

 ---